 You had me at beer and cheese.
 But seriously, this

-Loaded Beer and Cheese Skillet recipe from Brown Sugar would be perfect for watching the game and enjoying some delicious snacks, or it would be awesome to snack on while reading a good book by the fire.
+Loaded Beer and Cheese Skillet recipe from Brown Sugar would be perfect for watching the leaves change and enjoying some delicious snacks, or it would be awesome to snack on while reading a good book by the fire.
 Pick your adventure.
 15 Beef Shepherd’s Pie

 There's nothing like enjoying a homemade shepherd's pie while the wind blows cold outside on a crisp fall evening.
 This

 Beef Shepherd's Pie recipe from Dinner then Dessert does not disappoint, and everyone will love those creamy mashed potatoes, veggies, and beef.
 16 Baked Apple Chips

 Apples again.
 Seeing a theme here?
 A

 delicious theme, that is.
 This Baked Apple Chips recipe from learningreligions.com is the perfect healthy fall snack to enjoy with your tea while sitting by the fire.
 17 Okra Curry Recipe

 I know okra can be a divisive food, but if you're from the south, I think it's the law that you enjoy okra.
 But this

 Okra Curry recipe from Healthier Steps will make a believer out of you for sure, or maybe take you out of that fried okra comfort zone.
 This dish is cozy and will surely warm you up on a fall evening.
 18 Apple Cider Baked Chicken